The Definitive Guide to How Adderall Works

 Understanding How Adderall Affects Your Brain

-How Adderall works is by increasing levels of key brain chemicals called dopamine and norepinephrine in your synapses.
-This helps people with ADHD focus better and stay alert, while those without ADHD may experience overstimulation and side effects.
+How Adderall works is by increasing levels of the brain chemicals dopamine and norepinephrine.
+This action helps people with ADHD improve focus and alertness, while those without ADHD may experience overstimulation and adverse effects.

 Quick Answer: How Adderall Works